Caring hair salon in Mansfield collects Easter eggs for children and elderly stuck in hospital

 Dozens of chocolate eggs have already been collected by the salon, which launched the appeal in February via social media.

-In the build-up to Good Friday on April 7, salon owner Hayley Wood, 45, who lives in Mansfield, will take them to King’s Mill, where hospital staff will hand them out to young and elderly patients over the Easter weekend.
+In the build-up to Good Friday on April 7, salon owner Hayley Wood, 45, of Mansfield, will take them to King’s Mill, where hospital staff will hand them out to young and elderly patients over the Easter weekend.

-In return, Wood’s Of Westgate will be presented with a certificate of appreciation that will be displayed at its premises.
+In return, Wood’s Of Westgate will be presented with a certificate of appreciation to be displayed at its premises, on West Gate in Mansfield town centre,.

 Hayley, who has seen the salon thrive since opening it in the summer of 2021, said: “Thanks to everyone who is supporting us in spreading some springtime joy.”